The Leadership.

 is your situation.

-Tell me where delivery is breaking down.
-I'll tell you whether fractional is the right move.
+Tell me where delivery's breaking down.
+I'll tell you whether a fractional lead is the right answer.

 What people